Legislative Menu

 HISTORY: 1977 Act No. 14.

 (A) A local school district board of trustees of the State has the authority to establish an annual school calendar for teachers, staff, and students.
-The statutory school term is one hundred ninety days annually and must consist of a minimum of one hundred eighty days of instruction covering at least nine calendar months.
-However, beginning with the 2007-2008 school year, the opening date for students must not be before the third Monday in August, except for schools operating on a year-round modified school calendar.
+The statutory school term is one hundred ninety days annually and must consist of a minimum of one hundred eighty instructional days covering at least nine calendar months.
+A local school district board of trustees may offer the required instructional days at any time during the school year, consistent with the law.
+Except as may be waived in this section or accompanying regulations, a local school district shall provide at least one thousand eighty instructional hours over the statutory school term.
+The opening date for students must not be before the third Monday in August, except for schools operating on a year-round modified school calendar.
 Three days must be used for collegial professional development based upon the educational standards as required by Section 59-18-300.
 The professional development must address, at a minimum, academic achievement standards including strengthening teachers' knowledge in their content area, teaching techniques, and assessment.
 No more than two days may be used for preparation of opening of schools and the remaining five days may be used for teacher planning, academic plans, and parent conferences.
 The number of instructional hours in an instructional day may vary according to local board policy and does not have to be uniform among the schools in the district.

 (B) Notwithstanding any other provisions of law to the contrary, all school days missed because of snow, extreme weather conditions, or other disruptions requiring schools to close must be made up.
 All school districts shall designate annually at least three days within their school calendars to be used as make-up days in the event of these occurrences.
 If those designated days have been used or are no longer available, the local school board of trustees may lengthen the hours of school operation by no less than one hour per day for the total number of hours missed, operate schools on Saturday, or may waive up to three days.
 A waiver granted by the local board of trustees of the requirement for making up the three or fewer days missed only may be authorized by a majority vote of the local school board, and, after the completion of the 2014-2015 school year, may not be granted for a school in the district until the school has made up three full days, or the equivalent number of hours, missed due to snow, extreme weather, or other disruptions requiring the school to close during the same school year in which the waiver is sought.
 When a district waives a make-up day pursuant to this section, the make-up day also is waived for all charter schools located in the district and for all students participating in a home schooling program approved by the board of trustees of the district in which the student resides.
 Schools operating on a four-by-four block schedule shall make every effort to make up the time during the semester in which the days are missed.
 A plan to make up days by lengthening the school day must be approved by the Department of Education before implementation.
 Tutorial instruction for grades 7 through 12 may be taught on Saturday at the direction of the local school board.
 If a local school board authorizes make-up days on Saturdays, tutorial instruction normally offered on Saturday for seventh through twelfth graders must be scheduled at an alternative time.